 The UV inhibitors that we mentioned earlier just make it that much easier for your drinks to stay ice cold and your meats for barbeques to avoid going bad.

-TIP: To maximize ice retention it’s worth to get some extra ice packs.
-Here are top 5 cooler ice packs we recommend.
+TIP: To maximize ice retention it's worth getting some extra ice packs.
+Here are the top 5 cooler ice packs we recommend.